DBTrenches/tsqlscheduler/README.md

 		,datediff(second,lastResult.StartDateTime, lastResult.EndDateTime) as LastDurationSeconds
 		,lastResult.IsError as LastIsError
-from	scheduler.CurrentlyExecutingTasks as cet join	scheduler.Task as t on		t.TaskId = cet.TaskId
+from	scheduler.CurrentlyExecutingTasks as cet join    scheduler.GetInstanceId() as id on      cet.Instanceid = id.Id
+join	scheduler.Task as t
+on		t.TaskId = cet.TaskId
 join	scheduler.TaskExecution as te